conspiring-lemur/conspiring-lemur/README.md

 * Writing functions that don’t throw errors (still a work in progress).
 * Trying to understand why tidyr is always a good idea.

-### 📚 Fun Fact: I once debugged an R script so well, I made the data cry… from joy.
+### 📚 Fun Fact: You don't need pesticides to debug an R script, just patience and a rubber ducky.

 ![image](https://github.com/user-attachments/assets/b78924d7-ea6e-4f18-b415-294ba3d562b4)